Generative AI Policies

-Indonesian Journal of Religious Studies
+Indonesian Journal of Religious

-Declaration of Generative AI Use
+Declaration of Use of Generative AI

-The Indonesian Journal of Religious Studies recognizes the potential of generative AI and AI-assisted technologies ("AI Tools") when used responsibly to help researchers work efficiently, gain critical insights quickly, and achieve better outcomes.
-Increasingly, these tools, including AI agents and advanced research tools, are aiding researchers in synthesizing complex literature, providing overviews of fields or research questions, identifying research gaps, generating ideas, and offering tailored support for tasks such as content organization and improving language and readability.
+The Indonesian Journal of Religious recognizes the growing importance and potential of generative AI and AI-assisted technologies, hereafter referred to as "AI Tools," in advancing research.
+When used responsibly, these tools offer researchers an efficient way to organize their work, quickly gather critical insights, and achieve higher-quality outcomes.
+AI Tools, including AI agents, advanced research tools, and generative technologies, assist researchers by synthesizing complex bodies of literature, providing summaries of research fields or questions, identifying gaps in the literature, generating ideas, and offering personalized support for tasks such as improving content organization, language, and readability.

 -